 As I mentioned before, CBD research is still limited and this can create some valid concerns.

-If you, or someone you know, is suffering with anxiety or PTSD, then I highly encourage you to research CBD further.
+If you, or someone you know, is suffering from anxiety or PTSD, then I highly encourage you to research CBD further.
 The compound shows great promised and I’m confident that it’s use as an all-natural anxiety treatment will only grow.

 At TheraJoy, we always use pure organic coconut oil in TheraJoy Organic CBD Salve.
 We offer purity you can trust, guaranteed, and we are always made with 99% pure CBD derived from medical grade, non-GMO hemp, sourced directly from Switzerland.
 If you use CBD and want an organic, vegan, gluten-free, and kosher product, then you need TheraJoy.
 Make it part of your daily regime to maximize the benefits.